 Gundersen Center for Effective Discipline

-Lists the portion of each State’s statute that delineates the difference between punishment and abuse
+Provides the portion of each state’s statute that delineates the difference between punishment and abuse.

 Cultural Approaches to Parenting